Chenée Today

 • light brown sugar - to sweeten our filling perfectly.

-Finally we're doing an amazing brown butter cream cheese glaze!
+Finally we're covering these apple cinnamon rolls with an amazing brown butter cream cheese glaze!
 Here's what you'll need:

 • cream cheese - soften your cream cheese to room temperature.
 See below for a time-saving tip for this step!

-• powdered sugar - be sure to use a kitchen scale to measure by weight, or use the spoon-and-level method to measure by volume.
+• powdered sugar - be sure to use a kitchen scale to measure by weight.
+Or you can use the spoon-and-level method to measure by volume.

 • milk - add just enough for the consistency you like - I added a little extra for a nice, pourable consistency.